He is a sought after speaker and author of the book, The Presentation Secrets of Steve Jobs: How to be Insanely Great in Front of Any Audience.

 A Steve Jobs presentation is strikingly simple, visual and devoid of bullet points.
 That’s right–no bullet points.
 Ever.
 Of course, this raises the question, would a PowerPoint presentation without bullet points still be a PowerPoint presentation?
 The answer is yes, and a much more interesting one.
 New research into cognitive functioning–how the brain works–shows that bullet points are the least effective way to deliver important information.
 In fact, memory processing is aided by pictures.
 Scientists call it picture superiority: ideas are more easily recalled when presented as text and images instead of text alone.

-speak.”
-By removing clutter—extraneous features and information—from his products and presentations, Jobs achieves the ultimate goal: ease of use
+By removing clutter-extraneous features and information—from his products and presentations, Jobs achieves the ultimate goal: ease of use and clarity.

 Creating simple, visual slides requires three things: confidence, time and practice.
 First, confidence.
 Slides should not take center stage.
 The audience's attention should be directed at you, the speaker.
 The slides compliment the speaker.
 That means you had better know your material and have the confidence to deliver your message with conviction.
 The second thing it requires is time.
 It's easy to create cluttered slides—just write everything you want to say on the slide.
 Thinking visually about displaying information takes more effort, but it's worth the time to stand apart.
 And the third thing it requires is practice.
 Because you're delivering information that is not on the slide, you can't read from the slide.
 You have to commit the information to memory and use the slide as a prompt to deliver the idea.
 Steve Jobs rehearses for many, many hours over many weeks to get everything just right.

 Steve Jobs may be a hard act to follow, but once you start using some of his techniques in your own presentations, you'll be hard to forget.